 Trainee: is a foreign national who has either:

-- A degree or professional certificate from a foreign post-secondary ministerially recognized academic institution and at least one year of prior related work experience in his/her occupational field acquired outside the United States, or
+- A degree or professional certificate from a recognized foreign post-secondary accredited academic institution and at least one year of prior related work experience in his/her occupational field acquired outside the United States, or

 - Five years of work experience outside the United States in his/her occupational field.

-Sometimes the definition of a ministerially recognized post-secondary studies is not very clear, because each country have their own educational system.
+Sometimes the definition of accredited post-secondary studies is not very clear, because each country has their own educational system.
 The final decision on whether or not a Diploma or Certificate will be considered valid belongs to the sponsor who processes that candidacy.

 Finally all J-1 exchange visitors must be proficient enough in English to participate successfully in their exchange program and to function on a day-to-day basis in the U.S.